 A goal of this symposium is to provide not only a rich intellectual exchange, but also a rich cultural exchange that showcases the link between Greece and Southern Italy symbolized by the myth of Alpheios and Arethusa—whose spring still flows on the island of Ortigia.

-The conference will open with a keynote address, followed by a walking tour of the Ortigia and a welcome dinner nearby the ancient Temple of Athena.
+The first day of the conference will include a keynote address, a walking tour of the Ortigia and a welcome dinner nearby the ancient Temple of Athena.

 Day two will feature a full schedule of presentations, a catered lunch, and an optional excursion to see a performance of by the National Institute of Ancient Drama, which has been performing for over 100 years, at the ancient Greek theater in Neapolis.
 Tours of the Paolo Orsi archaeological museum and the Neapolis archaeological park will be offered on the third day, along with another optional theater excursion.